ckswilliams/modOpenREM/docs/install.rst

 Install pynetdicom (edited version)
 ===================================

 Pynetdicom is used for the DICOM Store SCP and Query Retrieve SCU functions.
-See :doc:`netdicom` for details.
+See :ref:`directfrommodalities` for details.

 .. sourcecode:: bash